 (c) shall be constituted in accordance with section 12.

-[Section 4 amended by No. 35 of 2003 s.
+[Section 4 amended: No. 35 of 2003 s.
 124.]

 5. Trading name or symbol, use of by Commission

 The Commission may use, and operate under, a trading name or symbol approved by the Minister, of which approval notice is published in the Gazette, but the use of such a trading name or symbol does not prevent or affect any proceedings being taken by or against the Commission in its corporate name.